 *Person Collapses (Adult, assume cardiac arrest)

-and Talk to pt) "Are you awake?" - If unresponsive or if pt is not breathing or is agonally breathing
+*Check Responsiveness and Breathing - simultaneously (Tap and Shout) "Are you okay?" - If unresponsive or if pt is not breathing or is agonally breathing, then

 *Call emergency response system (call 911 or if in a medical setting call a code blue or retrieve a

 defibrillator/AED if available) - the main rhythm associated with cardiac arrest in an adult is V.fib or

 Pulseless V. Tach and NEEDS to be shocked as soon as possible to survive.